List of characters in the Breaking Bad franchise: Spooge

 Spooge (played by David Ury) is a drug addict who steals meth from Skinny Pete at knifepoint.
 Jesse later accosts Spooge in Spooge's house and attempts to retrieve the stolen drugs or cash payment.
 Spooge attempts to repay Jesse by breaking open an ATM he has stolen from a convenience store.
-While attempting to drill into the machine from the bottom, he begins verbally abusing his girlfriend (played by Dale Dickey), who tips the ATM, crushing Spooge's head and killing him instantly.
-Jesse's associates and rivals attribute Spooge's death to Jesse, which strengthens his street credibility and reputation for ruthlessness until the girlfriend confesses.
-Spooge had a son, whose neglect causes Jesse to realize the negative consequences of the drug business.
+While attempting to drill into the machine from the bottom, he begins verbally abusing his wife (played by Dale Dickey), who tips the ATM, crushing Spooge's head and killing him instantly.
+Jesse's associates and rivals attribute Spooge's death to Jesse, which strengthens his street credibility and reputation for ruthlessness until the wife confesses.
+Spooge has a young son, whose neglect causes Jesse to realize the negative consequences of the drug business.
 After Spooge's death, Jesse sits the boy on the front steps of the home, instructs him not to go back inside, having called 911 and leaves the phone line open so police can trace the call, making sure that the boy will be cared for.
 In Better Call Saul, Spooge is one of the first clients seeking to engage Jimmy McGill as Saul Goodman after word gets out to Albuquerque's criminals about Saul's defense of Lalo Salamanca.

+Mr. Ughetta

+Mr. Ughetta (portrayed by Michael Chieffo) is a commissioner of the New Mexico Banking Board.
+He and fellow board members meet with Chuck and Howard, along with their clients Kevin and Paige, over Mesa Verde Bank's proposed branch in Scottsdale, Arizona.
+Ughetta and the rest of the board decide to postpone the application for six weeks due to the address in the documents being forged by Jimmy.